groue/CombineTraits/README.md

     --o--|--> can publish one value and complete.
     ```

-- **[Immediate Publishers]** publish a value, or fail right on subscription, synchronously, without any delay:
+- **[Immediate Publishers]** publish a value or fail, right on subscription:

-    The Combine `Just`, and `CurrentValueSubject` are examples of such publishers.
+    The Combine `Just`, `Fail` and `CurrentValueSubject` are examples of such publishers.

     ```
     x-------> can fail immediately.
     o - - - > can publish one value immediately (and then publish any number of values, at any time, until the eventual completion).
     ```

 # Documentation